-The Museum of Islamic Art is actively involved in a number of international and interdisciplinary collaborations concerning heritage protection.
+The Museum für Islamische Kunst (Museum for Islamic Art) is actively involved in a number of international and interdisciplinary collaborations concerning heritage protection.
 At the end of 2016 two projects were drafted in cooperation with the Bundeskunsthalle in Bonn and the Iran Culture Heritage, Handicraft and Tourism Organization (ICHHTO), which will be financed from 2017 to 2020 by the Gerda Henkel Foundation in their exploratory focus “Patrimonies”.

 This program will support actions to help preserve cultural heritage, improve academic infrastructure, train junior staff and establish networks in sciences, politics and society within the targeted countries.